FiveTechSoft/mod_harbour/linux/readme.md

    + mod_harbour
    + harbour_for_modharbour
    + temp
-      + harbour  (created using apxs -g .n harbour from temp folder)
+      + harbour  (created using apxs -g -n harbour from temp folder)
 ```

 **0. Changes to build Harbour:**